-There are several standard objects records that make up the data structure within HubSpot: contacts, companies, deals, tickets and products.
+There are several standard object records that make up the data structure within HubSpot, these are contacts, companies, deals, tickets and products.

 The interactions between your contacts or companies, and your sales or customer service teams are either stored as deals or tickets.
 Deals consist of opportunities, and tickets encompassing support tickets and customer requests.
 Products are information on your offerings.